top of page

 It implies a sense of verbal attack or an aggressive form of criticism, often done in a public or confrontational way.
 For example, a parent may berate a child for not doing their homework or an employee may be berated by their manager for not meeting their deadlines.
 The word can also be used to describe a situation where someone is being scolded or criticized in a harsh or abusive manner, often in a way that is considered excessive or unwarranted.
 Berating can also imply a sense of power imbalance, where the person doing the berating has more authority or power than the person being berated.
 It can be seen as a negative behavior and can have negative consequences for the person being berated and the relationship.

-Example sentences of berate
+Example sentences containing berate

 1. They always berate him for his tardiness.